SECURITIES AND EXCHANGE COMMISSION

 Silent (1945 & before)

-The above is based on employees’ self-identification or other information believed by the Company to be reliable, Some countries do not permit the collection or reporting of some or all of the above types of data.
+The above is based on employees’ self-identification or other information believed by the Company to be reliable.

 For information about our credit facility, see Note 8 to the Consolidated Financial Statements, which is incorporated into this Item by reference.

 The information set forth in Item 1A, “Risk Factors,” is incorporated in this Item by reference.